So hot in ‘ere!

 Another very highly-rated insulated bottle (but for triple the cost), is the Hydro Flask.
 It keeps drinks cold for up to 24 hours AND it keeps drinks hot for up to 6 hours.

-Should you ever find yourself out of the house without the sippy, this water bottle adapter will make it easy for your tot to quench his thirst.
-At this price, throw one in your car and one in your diaper bag.
+Should you ever find yourself out of the house without a sippy, this water bottle adapter may come in handy.
+At this price, you can throw one in your car and one in your diaper bag for hydration emergencies.

 That is all — enjoy!!